Horror Films: Why We Like To Watch

 —Horror Eats Itself - reinvention and the war years (1940s)

-—Creature Features - mutant madness in the 1950s
+—Creature Features, Drive In Gimmicks and Visitors from Outer Space - mutant madness in the 1950s

 —Bad Girls and Blood Freaks - revolution in the 1960s